bduran82/html_scraper/README.md

 # HtmlScraper

-HtmlScraper is a ruby gem that simply parses a html document to a json structure following a template
+HtmlScraper is a ruby gem that allows parsing an html document to a json structure following a template

 ## Installation